superstar54/blase/README.md

 For the introduction of ASE , please visit https://wiki.fysik.dtu.dk/ase/index.html

-* Support all file-formats using by ASE, including cif, xyz, cube, pdb, json, VASP-out and son.
+* Support all file-formats using by ASE, including cif, xyz, cube, pdb, json, VASP-out and so on.
+* Ball & stick
+* Polyhedral
+* Meta ball
 * GPU rendering and HPC jobs